luca-s/fdsnws-download/README.md

 **First of all edit the script and set the FDSNWS URL you want**.

-The script can be run like this (download events between the passed dates and store it to catalog.csv):
+To download the events between the passed dates and store them in **csv format** to catalog.csv, run the following:

 <pre>
 $ python fdsnws-download.py "2023-04-19T12:00:00" "2023-04-19T12:03:00" \
     > catalog.csv
 </pre>

 While a csv file is easy to handle, some details cannot be stored in that format (e.g. the picks).
-For this reason it is possible to specify a **destination folder** where each **event** is stored **in QUAKEML** (that file can later be loaded with obspy to gain full event information):
+For this reason it is possible to specify a **destination folder** where each **event** is stored **in QUAKEML** and the inventory is stored too (these files can later be loaded with obspy):

 <pre>
 $ python fdsnws-download.py "2023-04-19T12:00:00" "2023-04-19T12:03:00" \
-  output-catalog-folder > catalog.csv
+    output-catalog-dir > catalog.csv
 </pre>

 Finally It is possible to **download the waveforms** too.
-That will be slow though, so fetching the catalog without waveforms first is recommended:
+The command use the previously downloaded catalog data (csv and Quake XML files) and will download the waveforms for each event:

 <pre>
-$ python fdsnws-download.py "2023-04-19T12:00:00" "2023-04-19T12:03:00" \
+$ python fdsnws-download.py "2023-04-19T12:00:00" "2023-04-19T12:03:00" --waveforms \
-  output-catalog-folder --waveforms > catalog.csv
+  catalog-dir catalog.csv
 </pre>

 ## Using the downloaded data